Discounts on Val d’Isère ski passes

 PRE-PAID PASSES for these dates ONLY:

-rate for all pre-paid ski passes for the above weeks of £180 which
+There is one price for all pre-paid ski passes for the above weeks, which is £165 including Carré Neige.

-These ski passes must be pre-paid to YSE and will be added automatically to your Confirmation and Invoice.
-If you don't require a ski pass, or don't want to purchase one in advance at this special rate, please let us know.
+These ski passes must be pre-paid to YSE in the UK and will be added automatically to your Confirmation and Invoice unless you tell us you do not require a ski pass.

-that only these discounted ski passes can be paid for in advance - Early
+that only these discounted ski passes can be paid for in advance - that's Early

 Season, Christmas Week and the three special promotional weeks.
 You pay the public price for all

-other ski passes are paid for on the YSE transfer coaches - go to the
+other ski passes on the YSE transfer coaches - go to the